dconnet/AgilityBook/Readme.txt

 --------------------

 Doxygen: http://www.stack.nl/~dimitri/doxygen
 Used to create source code documentation.
-AgilityBook.dox uses v1.5.8.
+AgilityBook.dox uses v1.6.3.
+Earlier versions may work.
 [Install to default location]

 --------------------

 GraphViz: http://www.graphviz.org
 Used to create source code documentation.
-AgilityBook.dox uses v2.14.1.
-[Install to default location]
+AgilityBook.dox uses v2.26.3 Earlier versions may work.
+(I used 2.14.1 with no problems for a while) [Install to default location]